 On a modest starter home costing $100,000, that’s just $3,500, which might be what you'd pay for the security deposit and first month's rent on an apartment.
 So, open a savings account and start putting that down payment money aside.

 FHA loans do require you to pay some mortgage insurance — including a 1.75% upfront premium — and for inspections, but you can roll the additional costs into your loan amount.

 Plus, you're allowed to ask the seller to help with your closing costs, up to 6% of the home's sale price.
 Take a look at today's best mortgage rates.

 3. Crank up your credit score

 You might land a mortgage on more affordable terms if you have a great credit score.
-If you don’t know your score, you can sign up for a free account from Credit Sesame and get suggestions on how to improve your score.
+If you don’t know yours, it's easy enough to check your credit score for free.

-A personal loan from a provider such as Even Financial can help consolidate debt into a single monthly payment.
+A personal loan from a provider such as Credible can match you with potential loan offers that cant consolidate debt into a single monthly payment.
 Refinancing debt at a lower interest rate can save thousands of dollars over time — which is more money that can go toward your dream home.

 If an offer on a house doesn’t go through on the first try, the house-hunting process can put you in the mindset of cutting back on spending and paying down debt, which can only be good things.